 He started his own agency but hated it.
 So he started a consultancy.

 People love quotes.
-Jack added a high design element and created a niche for one.
+Jack added a high design elements to quotes and created a niche for one on Twitter.

-Skills + interests + personality = Visualize Value which now turns over $1MM per annum.
+Skills + interests + personality + pain points = Visualize Value which now turns over $1MM per annum.